DIANAOD/DIANAOD/README.md

 - 💬 Ask me about anything!!!
 - 📫 How to reach me: follow me on github
 - 😄 Pronouns: Nana, Naniss
-- ⚡ Fun fact: I like learnig languages, discover culture and i love cats and pasta!
+- ⚡ Fun fact: I like learning languages, discover cultures and i love cats and pasta!

 ### ABOUT ME